Renaissance architecture: Legacy

+Many styles of Late Renaissance and Mannerist architecture transitioned fairly easily in local styles of Baroque architecture; in other areas the change was more abrupt.
+Baroque and Neoclassical architecture dominated the later 17th and the 18th century in most areas, and persisted well into the 19th century in many places and individual buildings.

 During the 19th century there was a conscious revival of the style in Renaissance Revival architecture, that paralleled the Gothic Revival.
 Whereas the Gothic style was perceived by architectural theorists as being the most appropriate style for Church building, the Renaissance palazzo was a good model for urban secular buildings requiring an appearance of dignity and reliability such as banks, gentlemen's clubs and apartment blocks.
-Buildings that sought to impress, such as the Paris Opera, were often of a more Mannerist or Baroque style.
+Buildings that sought to impress, such as the Palais Garnier, were often of a more Mannerist or Baroque style.
 Architects of factories, office blocks and department stores continued to use the Renaissance palazzo form into the 20th century, in Mediterranean Revival Style architecture with an Italian Renaissance emphasis.

 Many of the concepts and forms of Renaissance architecture can be traced through subsequent architectural movements—from Renaissance to High-Renaissance, to Mannerism, to Baroque (or Rococo), to Neo-Classicism, and to Eclecticism.
 While Renaissance style and motifs were largely purged from Modernism, they have been reasserted in some Postmodern architecture.
 The influence of Renaissance architecture can still be seen in many of the modern styles and rules of architecture today.